-The Events tab page, allows you to assign a macro to certain events which occur in a form.
+The Events tab page, allows you to assign a macro to certain events which occur in a database form.

 To link an event with a macro, first write a macro that contains all the commands to be executed when the event happens.
 Then assign this macro to the respective event by clicking the ... button beside the corresponding event.
 The Assign Macro dialog opens, where you can select the macro.